 Individual variation.
 Some people are responders, others aren't.
 The genetic and dietary predictors of cognitive response are not well understood.
 Polymorphisms in the creatine transporter gene (SLC6A8) likely matter but haven't been studied prospectively.

 ADHD specifically.
-As covered above — the trials simply don't exist yet.
+As covered above, the trials don't exist yet.
 Mechanism is plausible; clinical evidence is absent.

 Stacking interactions.
 Combining creatine with caffeine, L-theanine, lion's mane, and other cognitive supplements is common but poorly studied.
-We don't know whether interactions are additive, synergistic, or antagonistic.
+We don't know whether interactions are additive, complementary, or antagonistic.

 A useful baseline assumption for any reader: creatine is one of the most likely-to-help, least-likely-to-harm interventions in the cognitive supplement category.
 That doesn't make it magic, and it doesn't make it right for everyone.
 It makes it a reasonable component of a broader approach.